Saddleback Church: History

 In 2018, the church said it had baptized 50,000 people since its founding.
 In November 2018, CBS News listed Saddleback Church as the eleventh largest megachurch in the United States with about 22,055 weekly visitors.

 In 2022, Andy Wood became lead pastor.

 In 2021, the church was audited for compliance by the Southern Baptist Convention, after ordaining three women pastors that year and thus acting contrary to the Convention's confession of faith (Baptist Faith and Message) which believes that the pastoral ministry is reserved for men.
 As of February 21, 2023, the church was removed from the SBC membership list due to the hiring of a female pastor in 2022, Stacie Wood, the wife of new senior pastor Andy Wood.
 On May 16, the Southern Baptist Convention announced that Saddleback was seeking an appeal to be reinstated in fellowship.
 In June 2023, when it requested a review of the decision, church representatives present at the annual convention voted 88% to uphold this decision.
 The church wanted to maintain its affiliation with the California Southern Baptist Convention, but in October 2023, it decided to leave the state convention as well, in a desire to avoid divisions.

 According to a church census released in 2024, it claimed a weekly attendance of 30,000 people and 15 campuses in different cities.

 Beliefs

 The church has a Baptist confession of faith.

 Programs

 The church offers various programs, such as The Purpose Driven Church (PDC) curriculum and Celebrate Recovery, an addiction recovery support group program.

+Church land sale for battery energy storage (BESS) facility

+In 2024, Saddleback Church drew significant local scrutiny after entering into an agreement to sell a portion of its San Juan Capistrano property for the development of a large-scale battery energy storage (BESS) facility.
+The proposed installation, to be operated by an energy-infrastructure developer, would place a multi-acre battery-storage site downslope from several residential neighborhoods and in proximity to environmentally sensitive areas connected to Oso Creek.